f4exb/sdrangel/plugins/feature/demodanalyzer/readme.md

 <h3>A.4: (Re)apply channel selection</h3>

 Applies or re-applies channel selection (A.3) so that the channel gets effectively connected to the analyzer and signal is displayed.
+This will update the sample rate.

 <h3>A.5: Decimation by a power of two</h3>